salesforce/near-membrane/README.md

 In order to make it easier to explain how this library works, we use a color code to identify objects and values in general from both sides of the sandbox:

-* Blue Realm is the Javascript Realm that is not sandboxed.
+* Blue Realm is the JavaScript Realm that is not sandboxed.
-* Red Realm is the Javascript Realm that is sandboxed by this library.
+* Red Realm is the JavaScript Realm that is sandboxed by this library.
 * Blue Object, Blue Array, Blue Function, and Blue Values denote values that belong to the Blue Realm.
 * Red Object, Red Array, Red Function, and Red Values denote values that belong to the Red Realm.
 * Blue Proxy denote a Proxy created in the Blue Realm with a target that belongs to the Red Value.